-The following table and the notes thereto set out, for each director and executive officer of the Company, his or her name, his or her country and province or state of residence, his or her current position and office with the Company, his or her present principal occupation and principal occupations during the five preceding years and the date on which he or she was first elected or appointed a director of the Company, which is in each instance based on information furnished by the person concerned as of the date of this AIF.
+The following table and the notes thereto set out, for each director and executive officer of the Company, his or her name, his or her country and province or state of residence, his or her current position and office with the Company, his or her present principal occupation and principal occupations during the five (5) preceding years and the date on which he or she was first elected or appointed a director of the Company, which is in each instance based on information furnished by the person concerned as of the date of this AIF.
 Each director will hold office until the next annual meeting of the shareholders of the Company unless he or she resigns or is removed as a director of the Company in accordance with the by-laws of the Company.

-Name & Residence (1) Present Position(s) with the Company Present Principal Occupation or Employment (1) Director Since Cameron G. Berry (5)(6) British Columbia, Canada Director Retired business person July 26, 2010 David Bhumgara Ontario, Canada Chief Financial Officer Chief Financial Officer of the Company N/A John Cowan (3)(6) Ontario, Canada Director President, Xtivity Inc. September 26, 2011 Mark Goodman Ontario, Canada Director Director, Chief Operating Officer and Executive Vice President, Dundee Corporation April 30, 2012 Harold P. Gordon (5) Florida, U.S.A.
-Chairman and Director Vice Chairman, Dundee Corporation March 10, 2014 Samuel W. Ingram (2)(3)(4)(6) Ontario, Canada Director President of Durango Oils Ltd. and consultant July 26, 2010

-Name & Residence (1) Present Position(s) with the Company Present Principal Occupation or Employment (1) Director Since M. Jaffar Khan (4)(5) London, England President and Chief Executive Officer and Director President and Chief Executive Officer of the Company May 1, 2002 Garth A. C. MacRae (2)(3)(5) Ontario, Canada Director Retired business person April 18, 1994 Lucie Presot Ontario, Canada Vice President Vice President and Chief Financial Officer of Dundee Corporation N/A Bruce Sherley Alberta, Canada N/A (7) President of Dundee Oil and Gas Limited and President of United Hydrocarbon International Corp.
-N/A Michael Smith (2)(4)(6) Ontario, Canada Director Legal Counsel, Smith & Zoldhelyi October 16, 2008
+Name & Residence (1) Present Position(s) with the Company Present Principal Occupation or Employment (1) Director Since Cameron G. Berry (5)(6) British Columbia, Canada Director Retired business person July 26, 2010 David Bhumgara Ontario, Canada Chief Financial Officer Chief Financial Officer of the Company N/A John Cowan (3)(6) Ontario, Canada Director President, Xtivity Inc. September 26, 2011 Harold P. Gordon (5) Florida, U.S.A.
+Chairman and Director Vice Chairman, Dundee Corporation March 10, 2014 Samuel W. Ingram (2)(3)(4)(6) Ontario, Canada Director President of Durango Oils Ltd. and consultant July 26, 2010 M. Jaffar Khan (4)(5) London, England Director President and Chief Executive Officer, Eurogas International Inc. May 1, 2002 Garth A. C. MacRae (2)(3)(5) Ontario, Canada Director Retired business person April 18, 1994 Lucie Presot Ontario, Canada Vice President Executive Vice President and Chief Financial Officer of Dundee Corporation N/A Bruce Sherley Alberta, Canada President, Chief Executive Officer and Director (7) President of Dundee Oil and Gas Limited President and Chief Executive Officer of Dundee Energy Limited July 31, 2015 Michael Smith (2)(4)(6) Ontario, Canada Director Legal Counsel, Smith & Zoldhelyi October 16, 2008